 Passwords with the enhanced attributes made available by the enhanced security option.
 Enhanced passwords are stored in the prpasswd file and are sometimes refered to as extended, protected, or shadowed passwords.

 ENHANCED security

-The optional security features that supplements BASE security.
+The optional security feature that supplement BASE security.
 Enhanced security consists of enhanced password profiles.

 entity